mattmc3/ez-compinit/README.md

 Yes, you can absolutely call `compinit` yourself.
 Or, you can use a plugin that calls `compinit`. ez-compinit will gracefully unhook itself whenever `compinit` is called.
-But, remember, once you do your `fpath` cannot be modified with additional directories if you expect those to contain more completion functions.
+But remember, once you do, your `fpath` cannot be modified with additional directories if you expect those to contain more completion functions.

 Or, you could simply load this plugin and forget about it. ez-compinit will guarantee